JeremyRand/namecoin.org/docs/faq/index.md

 A majority of Bitcoin's hashpower is routed via the Bitcoin Relay Network, which has the ability to censor Bitcoin blocks that pass through it.
 This produces incentives for Bitcoin miners to self-censor any blocks that might violate any policy introduced in the future by Bitcoin Relay Network, because routing blocks through Bitcoin Relay Network reduces orphan rates for miners.
 Namecoin's blocks are much smaller than Bitcoin's, and therefore Namecoin does not have similar incentives for centralized block relay infrastructure.
 While it is possible for Bitcoin Relay Network to attack Namecoin by censoring Bitcoin blocks that commit to merge-mined Namecoin blocks, it is not feasible for Bitcoin Relay Network to look inside the Namecoin blocks that are committed to, which means that Bitcoin Relay Network cannot censor Namecoin blocks by content as they can with Bitcoin blocks.
 Bitcoin Relay Network is operated by Bitcoin Core developer Matt Corallo, who is unlikely to want to attack Bitcoin (just as F2Pool is unlikely to want to attack Namecoin).

 The takeaway here is that while F2Pool theoretically used to be capable of attacking Namecoin (but not Bitcoin), and Bitcoin Relay Network is theoretically capable of attacking Bitcoin (but not Namecoin), *in practice* the party with the most motivation to attack either chain (the Chinese government) has jurisdiction over a hashrate majority of both Bitcoin and Namecoin.
 Mining decentralization is an active research area, and we hope that significant improvements in this area are made, as they would improve the security of both Bitcoin and Namecoin.

+### Will major users (e.g. large corporations) refuse to use Namecoin because of the irreversible, catastrophic consequences of losing their domain name?

+We don't think this will be a problem.
+Crypto of all kinds is inherently unforgiving.
+For example:

+* Full-disk encryption (FDE) is inherently unforgiving if you forget your passphrase.
+* Automated software update signing is inherently unforgiving if you lose your private signing keys.

+Despite this, large corporations **routinely** use FDE and distribute software with automated update signing.
+(In fact, large corporations who *don't* do this are usually criticized as negligent.)
+Why do they do this?

+* They have assessed that the consequences of **not** using these cryptosystems are **also** catastrophic.
+    * They don't want to lose their trade secrets to industrial espionage due to a laptop getting stolen.
+    * They don't want users of their software products to either ignore software updates or install malware that impersonates a software update.
+* They have developed workflows that mitigate the risk of catastrophic outcomes.
+    * They may backup their encrypted laptops' contents to drives that use a different FDE passphrase, held by a different employee
+    * They may store their software update private signing keys on HSM's and use fallback signing keys held on a different HSM in a different location.

+The consequences of having your DNS domain name hijacked or censored can be catastrophic, just like having an unencrypted laptop stolen.
+And Namecoin is designed to support workflows that mitigate risk of key loss, like other well-designed crypto.
+Since Namecoin is relatively new, these mitigation workflows are not as well-fleshed-out in Namecoin as in older crypto like FDE, but we expect this to improve over time.
+Thus, while Namecoin is unforgiving just like other crypto, we don't expect this to be a dealbreaker in terms of adoption, similar to other crypto such as FDE.

 ### Is squatting a problem?
 What can be done about it?